dzen-dhall/dzen-dhall/README.md

 `dzen-dhall` will put some files to `~/.config/dzen-dhall/`

 Files in `src/` and `lib/` subdirectories are set read-only by default - the user should not edit them, because they contain the implementation.
-They are still exposed to make it easier to debug the configuration.
+They are still exposed to simplify debugging.

 ## Installing plugins